erykjj/jwlmanager/README.md

 #### <u>Importing</u>

-You need to provide a text file with the notes, highlights or annotations to import.
+You need to provide a text file with the Notes, Highlights or Annotations to import.
 You can use the file produced by exporting.
 Or you can create your own - for importing Notes.

 Editing or creating a Highlights or Annotations import file is *not* recommended.
+Rather, exported Highlights or Annotations can be merged into another archive.
+Any conflicting/duplicate entries will be replaced.
+In the case of Highlights, overlapping highlights will be added and the color changed to the one being imported.

 The accepted format for the Notes import file is like this: